microsoft/WhatTheHack/999-SQLModernization/Student/Challenge01.md

 ## Description

 The objective of this challenge is to migrate AdventureWorks and WWI Databases (OLTP and OLAP) to Azure.
-Each presents a unique set of customer requirements as detailed below.
+Each presents a unique set of customer requirements; be sure to at least read the optional advanced challenges -- while completing the advanced challenges is not required for this challenge, be aware of what they are as they may impact your implementation choices.

 ### AdventureWorks